jrossi227/ApacheGUI/README.md

 Website
 ----------------
 The ApacheGUI website is located here [http://apachegui.net](http://apachegui.net).
-Questions and comments can be posted on the [forum](http://forum.apachegui.net) or sent directly to apachegui.net@gmail.com.
+Questions and comments can be sent directly to apachegui.net@gmail.com.

 Packages
 ----------------